marcguevremont/nodeis/README.md

  - Auto detect webp.
  - Save original image to filesystem || S3 || create your own storage.
  - You can fetch || upload images.
- - Built with pluggins.
+ - Built with plugins.
 You can create your own easily

 ### Version
 0.0.5